First Year Experience

 - Communities in Conversation—This series of events bring together individuals from across the Loyola community for speakers, workshops, films, and discussions focused on a theme from the First-Year Text.

 Loyola 360 is a weekend retreat open to students in their first year at Loyola.
 It's an opportunity for personal reflection and developing connections with their classmates.
 For a few days, students can escape the city to Loyola's Retreat and Ecology Campus (LUREC) in Woodstock, Illinois.
-Students will enjoy our challenge course and some deliciously fresh food.
-Register for one of the following weekends here.
+Students will enjoy our challenge course and some deliciously fresh food. this year's 360 offerings can be found here.

 Financial assistance is available.
-Contact Lauren Schwer for more information.
+Contact Megan Lynch for more information.

 This first year seminar, UNIV 101, is required for all incoming students during their first semester.
 The course is designed to provide an extended orientation that focuses on academic success and students’ transition to college.
 Through interactive sessions, students will start building a community and gain an understanding of: